apache/pulsar/site2/docs/security-encryption.md

 ```

 ## Key rotation
-Pulsar generates new AES data key every 4 hours or after publishing a certain number of messages.
+Pulsar generates a new AES data key every 4 hours or after publishing a certain number of messages.
 A producer fetches the asymmetric public key every 4 hours by calling CryptoKeyReader.getPublicKey() to retrieve the latest version.

 ## Enable encryption at the producer application
 If you produce messages that are consumed across application boundaries, you need to ensure that consumers in other applications have access to one of the private keys that can decrypt the messages.
 You can do this in two ways: